-Thus, either one or the other is activated most all of the time.
+Thus, either one or the other branch is activated most of the time.
 To promote balance and healing, the goal is to keep the sympathetic system turned off as much as possible.
 This allows the maximum healing to occur.
 Simple ways to do this are to rest, relax and think happy thoughts.
 As soon as you think fearful or angry thoughts, or become too physically active, the body shifts into a sympathetic stance.

 The sympathetic nervous system may be roughly likened to the gas pedal of a car.
 The parasympathetic is more like the brake.
 Unlike a car, however, when the ‘brake’ is applied to the body, it begins to heal itself.

 Emotionally, the sympathetic branch of the autonomic system is associate with fear.
 The parasympathetic branch is associated with feelings of love.
 Love always drives out fear.